ashishrai12/Color-Controlled-Motor-System/README.md

 # Color-Controlled Motor System

-A professional, modular embedded C++ project for an Arduino-based motor control system driven by color detection and IR sensing.
+A modular embedded C++ project for an Arduino-based motor control system driven by color detection and IR sensing.

 ## System Architecture